stanfordnlp/CoreNLP/_pages/ner.md

 NamedEntityTagAnnotation is set with the label of the numeric entity (DATE, TIME, DURATION, MONEY, PERCENT, or NUMBER) and NormalizedNamedEntityTagAnnotation is set to the value of the normalized temporal expression.
-Note that NormalizedNamedEntityTagAnnotation now follows the TIMEX3 standard, rather than Stanford's internal representation, e.g., "2010-01-01" for the string "January 1, 2010", rather than "20100101".

-Also, SUTime now sets the TimexAnnotation key to an edu.stanford.nlp.time.Timex object, which contains the complete list of TIMEX3 fields for the corresponding expressions, such as "val", "alt_val", "type", "tid".
+Also, SUTime sets the TimexAnnotation key to an edu.stanford.nlp.time.Timex object, which contains the complete list of TIMEX3 fields for the corresponding expressions, such as "val", "alt_val", "type", "tid".
 This might be useful to developers interested in recovering